 The semiconductor industry requires substantial investment in research and development in order to bring to market new and enhanced solutions.
 Our research and development expense was \$204.9 million, \$167.3 million and \$140.8 million in fiscal years 2023, 2022 and 2021, respectively.
-For the three months ended April 30, 2023, our research and development expense was \$54.4 million.
-We expect to increase our research and development expenditures as compared to prior periods as part of our strategy of focusing on the development of innovative computer vision, video and image processing solutions with increased functionality, and as we target new markets, such as the automotive OEM and robotics markets.
+For the six months ended July 31, 2023, our research and development expense was \$109.4 million.
+In general, we expect to increase our research and development expense was \$109.4 million.
+In general, we expect to increase our research and development expense was \$109.4 million.
+In general, we expect to increase our research and development expense was \$109.4 million.
+In general, we expect to increase our research and development expense was spart of our strategy of focusing on the development of innovative computer vision, video and image processing solutions with increased functionality, and as we target new markets, such as the automotive OEM and robotics markets.
 We are unable to predict whether we will have sufficient resources to achieve the level of investment in research and development required to remain competitive.
 For example, development in the latest process nodes, such as 5 nanometer, or nm, or smaller, costs significantly more than required to develop in larger process nodes, such as 14 or 10nm.
 This added cost could prevent us from being able to maintain a technology advantage over larger competitors that have significantly more resources to invest in research and development.
 In addition, we cannot assure you that the technologies which are the focus of our research and development expenditures will become commercially successful or generate any revenue.